 Injection Molding

-PVC injection molding is a common processing technique ideal for producing complex-shaped products such as fittings, valves, and containers.
+PVC injection molding is a common processing technique ideal for producing complex-shaped products such as fittings, including couplings that join two pipes and double tee fittings that connect four pipes, as well as valves and containers.
+A fitting’s end is designed to match the pipe’s outside diameter, ensuring a secure and space-saving connection.

 Calendering Molding